-I was once working with an orthopedic surgeon.
-He slipped on something and fell.
-As he fell, he made sure to land with his hands above him.
-"Am I still sterile?", he asked.
+One day working with an orthopedic surgeon, he slipped on something and fell.
+As he fell, he went down straight on his back making sure to keep his hands and arms up.
+His first question after falling was, "Am I still sterile?".
+It is true, he kept his front and arms and hands off the floor.
+But all of him was below the height of the sterile field.
 I was laughing so hard I could barely catch my breath to tell him no.

-One day I was charge nurse.
-One of the other nurses came to me and pulled me aside.
-"Do you have any tampons?", she asked, "Deb just called out of room 6 to ask for one."
-Room 6 was doing total joints that day.
-No-one was allowed to enter or leave during the surgery.
+One day, while I was charge nurse, another nurse pulled my to the side.
+“Do you have any tampons?”, she asked, “Deb just called out of the total hip asking for one.”
 I told the nurse that Deb probably wanted a femoral wick (a sponge used for drying the femoral canal...more commonly called a "tampon").
 The nurse was convinced Deb wanted a tampon until I asked her, "Where will she change it?"
 That did it, she knew no-one would change their tampon with an entire room of people watching.

 Can you imagine a surgery where the doctor asks you for crazy glue, a bra hook and a rubber band?
 I was working one day, and a doctor asked for for exactly that!
 I thought he was joking.
-He yelled at me to go and get them.
+I just laughed at him.
+Doctors were always sending nurses for strangely named things that don’t exist.
+Well, I found out he was not joking the moment he yelled at me to go and get them.
 I went out and found out that, yes, we had these items.
 The doctor used them as a retraction device for a finger surgery.
 He put the rubber band around the wrist, crazy glued the bra hook to the fingernail and hooked the bra hook to the rubber band to keep the finger bent.